 Tips If You Have Pets

 Since, I’ll display these pumpkins on my dinning room table and I have four cats that like to hang out in the dinning room, I looked up whether or not bleach would harm my cats.
 Yes, that is a thing.
 Bleach can harm your pets, but I think the danger is when you are actually doing your pumpkin bleach bath.
 I was careful not to leave my sink filled with bleach water unattended.
 You could also do this in a bucket, but I also have dogs.
 If you do use a bucket, please be careful not to let your dog have access.

 First, I just filled my kitchen sink about 3/4 of the way with water.
 I left some room for the pumpkins.

 I poured in about three short pours of bleach.
 The ratio is probably something like two tablespoons to a gallon of water.
 The bleach is pretty diluted.

 Next, I just dunked some pumpkins in the water.
 I turned them over and let them sit for a few minutes.
 I wiped them down when they were in the water with a paper towel to get any dirt or mold off of them.

 Then, I got them out of the sink and placed them on towels on the kitchen counter.
 I dried them off with paper towels and drained my sink.
-I let them sit so they could dry off completely before putting them on my dinning room table.
+Then, I let them sit so they could dry off completely before putting them on my dinning room table.
 I definitely don’t want to decorate with wet pumpkins.

 When they were all dry, I added my newly bleached decorative uncarved pumpkins to the dinning room table.
 I always place them on top of something like a tray, a runner, a place mat, or this year, a cutting block.
 This way if they do start to rot and I don’t catch it right away, they won’t rot directly on my table.